Errors can delay your refund or we could end up denying your EITC claim. Watch out for these common errors when claiming EITC.

 Warning: Don't send any of the items listed unless we ask for them and then only send copies not the originals.

-Relationship Test: You need to send proof the child is related to you:
+Relationship Test - you need to send the following documents to prove the child is related to you:

 - If the father of the child is not named on any of the birth certificates you have, you may have to send paternity test results.